fonoster/fonoster/docs/early-access/starting-with-autopilot.md

 Your `assistant.json` defines how the AI agent behaves:

-- **conversationSettings**: Defines greeting messages, error handling, transfer options, and idle timeouts.
+- **conversationSettings**: Defines greeting messages, error handling, transfer options, and idle timeouts
-- **languageModel**: Specifies the language model provider, model type, and parameters (temperature, max tokens, etc.).
+- **languageModel**: Specifies the language model provider, model type, and parameters (temperature, max tokens, etc.)
-- **knowledgeBase / tools**: Optional external sources and actions the assistant can use.
+- **knowledgeBase / tools**: Optional external sources and actions the assistant can use

 **Example:**